We are very excited to offer you many great opportunities to interact with Oregon State students! Login to Handshake to get started.

 Participate in Seminars, Career Panels, or Mock Interviews

 Our staff annually deliver seminars on a range of employment, internship, and graduate school topics designed for both broad and specialized audiences.
 The Career Development Center welcomes employers to become an active part of student seminars.
 Mock interviewing allows you to meet and network with students who may have an interest in your field, and it provides a way for you to give back and help in educating students in their professional development.
-If interested in participating, contact Rachel Finch.
+If interested in participating, contact the External Relations Team.

 Reach out to students via Virtual Connections